51bitquant/binance-tradingview-webhook-bot/README.md

 "exchange": "binance_future",
 "price":"{{strategy.order.price}}",
 "close": "{{close}}",
-"passphrase": "your custom password for safety."
+"passphrase": "your custom password for safety.", "strategy_name": "ETHUSDT_15min",
 "some other key": "some other value you need"
 }

 ```
+In this tradingbot, in order to make the order filled immediately, we
+use the market order type.
+If you trade BTCUSDT, ETHUSDT pairs, the
+slippage is very small.
+If you want to use the limit order type, please
+checkout the code and just change the order type to limit and change the

-Remember, you also need to set the commemt at the your order, like:
+order's price.
+Last but not least, you also need to set the commemt at
+the your order, like:

 ```